-Get Legal Assistance from Our West Chester, OH DUI Attorney
+Get Legal Assistance From Our DUI Attorney

-While getting a DUI is stressful and overwhelming enough, being arrested for a DUI causing injury can be downright frightening, resulting in stricter penalties and permanent mark on your criminal record.
-If you are accused of vehicular assault or aggravated vehicular assault, our team of West Chester DUI defense attorneys is dedicated to helping your protect your rights, reputation, and most importantly, your freedom.
+While getting a DUI is stressful and overwhelming enough, being arrested for a DUI causing injury can be downright frightening, resulting in stricter penalties and a permanent mark on your criminal record.
+If you are accused of vehicular assault or aggravated vehicular assault, our team of Southwest Ohio DUI defense lawyers is dedicated to helping you protect your rights, reputation and, most importantly, your freedom.

-Difference Between Vehicular Assault vs Aggravated Vehicular Assault
+Difference Between Vehicular Assault Vs. Aggravated Vehicular Assault

 An aggravated vehicular assault is a scenario where someone is operating a motor vehicle while under the influence of alcohol or drugs and causes serious bodily injury to another person or another’s unborn child.
 Aggravated vehicular assault is considered a third-degree felony on the first offense, which is punishable by a prison sentence between nine months and five years and a fine of up to $10,000.

-- Your license was suspended when the offense occurred
+- Your license was suspended when the offense occurred.

-- You have a prior vehicular assault or DUI with serious bodily injury conviction
+- You have a prior vehicular assault or DUI with serious bodily injury conviction.

-- You have been previously convicted of another traffic-related assault, manslaughter, or homicide
+- You have been previously convicted of another traffic-related assault, manslaughter or homicide.

-- You were convicted of three or more prior OVI offenses within the last six years
+- You were convicted of three or more prior OVI offenses within the last six years.

-- You have a second or subsequent DUI felony conviction
+- You have a second or subsequent DUI felony conviction.

 - You have three or more convictions for a combination of any of the violations above